 The ISO is recommending that the previously approved Wheeler Ridge Junction project be taken off hold and proceed with a scope modification described below.
 The reliability assessment of the PG&E Kern planning area in Section 3.7 of Appendix B identified contingencies (P1, P2, and P6) resulted in overloads on the Midway-Wheeler Ridge #1 and #2 230 kV lines.
 In addition to increasing load and commercial interest in this area for new generation, the Wheeler Ridge junction project with a revised scope is being recommended to be reinstated.
 This project will also address the issues identified in the Lamont 115 kV pocket.
 In the 2020-2021 transmission planning process, the ISO recommended procurement of a 95 MW 4-hour energy storage option to mitigate the 115 kV issues on the Kern-Lamont 115 kV system.
-In regards to the battery storage procurement at Lamont 115 kV, on December 28, 2022, PG&E submitted progress on energy storage procurement on the Kern-Lamont 115 kV system in compliance with Decision 22-02-00445 to the CPUC, stating that no viable offers remain and that the PG&E CPE closed the Kern-Lamont RFO.
+In regards to the battery storage procurement at Lamont 115 kV, on December 28, 2022, PG&E submitted progress on energy storage procurement on the Kern-Lamont 115 kV system in compliance with Decision 22-02-00446 to the CPUC, stating that no viable offers remain and that the PG&E CPE closed the Kern-Lamont RFO.
+With the Wheeler Ridge Junction project reinstated, the previously recommended procurement of a 95 MW 4-hour energy storage is no longer required for mitigation of reliability issues identified in the Kern-Lamont 115 kV system.

-44 ELEC_6804-E.pdf (pge.com)
+45 ELEC_6804-E.pdf (pge.com)